 Beating Boredom What Indoor Cat Owners Need To Know

 How to set up an anti-boredom evening routineIf you want to enjoy a good night's sleep, you simply must set up an anti-boredom evening routine.
-It's how you make sure Kitty gets all the entertainment she or he needs at the hours when you are ok with being awake.
+It's how you make sure Kitty gets all the entertainment he needs at the hours when you are ok with being awake.
 This routine should take you about 15 minutes every evening.

 The stages of your new anti-boredom routine include -